 To account for that risk, it’s helpful to think of an employer branding strategy in cyclical phases, which include:

-You’ll likely find yourself going through these stages on a rolling basis, which will help you continuously analyze, refine, and pivot your messaging to reflect those external variables.
+You’ll likely find yourself going through these stages on a rolling basis, which will help you continuously analyze, refine, and pivot your employer brand messaging to reflect those external variables.

-Here’s an overview of the types of tasks that are often involved in each phase of developing an employer branding strategy.
+Here’s an overview of the types of tasks that are often involved in each phase of building an employer branding strategy.

 Phase 1: Planning